 iii) Traveling to the U.S. to work as an employee (W-2) or as a self-employed individual (1099).

-Automatic income tax return extensions are available until June 15, 2016 for U.S. taxpayers, who reside outside of the U.S. If there is a balance due with your tax return, interest will be accrued from April 15, 2016 while penalties will begin to accrue after June 15, 2016.
-Filing an extension will extend the time to file until October 15, 2016.
-An additional extension may be granted until December 15, 2016 but certain restrictions may apply.
+Automatic income tax return extensions are available until June 15 of the current tax year for U.S. taxpayers, who reside outside of the U.S. If there is a balance due with your tax return, interest will be accrued from April 15, while penalties will begin to accrue after June 15.
+Filing an extension will extend the time to file until October 15, and an additional extension may generally be granted until December 15, but certain restrictions may apply.
 It is strongly recommended that taxpayers who owe income tax but do not file by June 15Th should make a payment with their extension.
 For the upcoming year, it is imperative that taxpayers pay estimated taxes on a timely basis in order to avoid underpayment of estimated tax penalties.
 Our office can assist you in setting up electronic payments with the IRS using the Electronic Federal Tax Payment System (EFTPS) via withdrawal from your U.S. bank or other financial account.

 An early IRA distribution may be made without being subject to the 10% early withdrawal penalty provided the funds are used to purchase a first home even in Israel.
 The distribution amount is limited to $10,000 per taxpayer and/or spouse from each individual’s account.
 The early withdrawal penalty will also not apply in certain circumstances such as medical premium payments or higher educational expenses.

-The American Opportunity credit can be claimed for qualified tuition and related expenses for any of the first four years of a college or university degree.
-The credit is up to $2,500 for those paying $4,000 or more in qualifying expenses for an eligible student.
-Forty percent of the credit is refundable which allows a taxpayer to receive up to $1,000 cash back for each eligible student claimed on the tax return, even if no income tax is due.
-You cannot claim the credit and the tuition and fees deduction for the same student.
+The American Opportunity credit (“AOC”) can be claimed for qualified tuition and related expenses for any of the first four years of a college or university degree.
+The credit is up to $2,500 for those paying $4,000 or more in qualifying tuition for an eligible student.
+Forty percent of the credit is refundable which allows a taxpayer to receive up to $1,000 cash back for each eligible student claimed on the tax return, even if no income tax is due [please note, for 2018 only the credit is available.]
 The credit is generally available for U.S. universities and for certain foreign universities (please contact our office for the list of eligible Israeli universities).
 The credit begins to phase out at $80,000 for taxpayers filing single or $160,000 for taxpayers filing jointly, married filing separately provides no eligibility for AOC..
 To claim the AOC a student must receive a Form 1098-T or its equivalent that contains the Tax Identification Number of the university.
 Students at accredited universities outside of the U.S. will not receive a 1098-T, but may still be eligible to claim the credit.